U.S. Route 6 in Pennsylvania: Mansfield to Scranton

 US 6 enters Bradford County and heads into the Endless Mountains region, continuing through hilly areas of farms and woods.
 A short distance past the county line, the road runs south of a rest area accessible from both directions.
 The route passes through the borough of Sylvania on Sylvania Road before running through more rural land as Roosevelt Highway.
 The road turns southeast and passes to the southwest of the Guthrie Troy Community Hospital before it enters the borough of Troy.
 Here, US 6 becomes West Main Street and runs through developed areas, curving to the east and intersecting PA 14 in the downtown area.
 At this point, PA 14 becomes concurrent with US 6 and the two route head northeast along Elmira Street.
 The road leaves Troy and turns east, with PA 14 splitting to the north.
 US 6 continues southeast along Roosevelt Highway through a mix of farmfields and woodland with occasional development, curving back to the east.
 The route continues through rural land and bends to the northeast, passing through the borough of Burlington on Main Street.
 The road becomes Roosevelt Highway again and winds east through more farms and woods, turning northeast.
 US 6 comes to an interchange with US 220, at which point it heads through developed areas in North Towanda.
 The route turns south-southeast and becomes Reuter Boulevard before it heads into the borough of Towanda, where it becomes York Avenue and runs past development.
 US 6 turns south onto Main Street and passes through the downtown area before turning east and crossing over a Reading Blue Mountain and Northern Railroad line, the Susquehanna River, and the Lehigh Secondary railroad line that is owned by Norfolk Southern Railway and operated by the Lehigh Railway to leave Towanda.
 The route becomes Golden Mile Road, a three-lane road with a center left-turn lane that runs northeast through business areas in East Towanda.
 The road turns east and crosses PA 187 in Wysox, where it narrows to two lanes and becomes unnamed.
 US 6 continues southeast as follows a winding path that passes through a mix of farm- and woodland with some development to the northeast of the Lehigh Railway and the Susquehanna River.
 The route runs east of the Marie Antoinette Scenic Overlook and comes to an intersection with the southern terminus of PA 409.
 Past this intersection, the road continues south alongside the railroad and the river and traverses a hill, where it passes east of the Wyalusing Rocks Scenic Overlook, before coming to the borough of Wyalusing.
 Here, US 6 runs southeast through developed areas of the borough on State Street and comes to a junction with the western terminus of PA 706.
-After leaving Wyalusing, the route heads northeast through farms and woods with some development, turning to the southeast as it passes north of railroad and the river.
+After leaving Wyalusing, the route heads northeast through farms and woods with some development, turning to the southeast as it passes north of the railroad and the river.